bioinfo-chru-strasbourg/STARK-modules/services/example/subexample/README.md

-subexample
+Example STARK module
 ============

+The module is named "example", the submodule is named "subexample".

-## Running with service with launcher.py
+## Running this service with launcher.py

 Everything works as usual.